zyprexh/Arweave-Academy/doc/How to Submitting a PR on Github.md

 ### **6. Push Changes to Your Fork**

 - Push your changes to your forked repository.
-You will be able to update all the changes you made to your forked version.
+This allows you to push all changes to your forked repository.

     ```bash
     git push origin main